Jason180501/Machine-Learning-Assignment-1/README.md

 ## Algorithm Selection and Application
-* The classification algorithms being used to generate the classifiers are the Decision Tree Classifier and Random Forest Classifier.
+* The classification algorithms being used to generate the classifiers are the `Decision Tree Classifier` and `Random Forest Classifier`.
 * Decision Tree Classifier – A decision tree is a non-parametric supervised learning algorithm, which is utilized for both classification and regression tasks.
 It has hierarchical tree structure, which consists of a root node, branches, internal nodes and leaf nodes.
 (IBM - https://www.ibm.com/topics/decision-trees)
 * Random Forest Classifier – Random Forest is a machine learning algorithm, that combines the output of multiple decision trees to reach a single result.
 It handles both classification and regression problems.
 (IBM - https://www.ibm.com/topics/random-forest)
 * In the model parameter we set class_weight = “balanced” to try to remove any imbalance in the dataset.